asrc-photonics/2025-python-for-photonics/docs/prerequisites.md

 *Day 1 symposium attendees do not need to meet these technical requirements.*

 - Laptop with admin rights and a working install of Python 3.12 (or any current 3.x release).
-A detailed setup guide will be posted here in advance.
+A detailed setup guideline is posted under "Installation Guideline" tab.

 - Participants are encouraged to attend a test-run meeting on Monday (time TBA) to ensure the smooth operation of the code during the hands-on sessions.
 Several back-up computers will be available throughout the workshop in case of troubles with personal laptops.